Clara Bow: Early life

 When Bow's mother was 16, she fell from a second-story window and suffered a severe head injury.
 She was later diagnosed with "psychosis due to epilepsy".
 From her earliest years, Bow had learned how to care for her mother during the seizures, as well as how to deal with her psychotic and hostile episodes.
 She said her mother could be "mean to me—and she often was", but "she didn't mean to be and that it was because she couldn't help it".
 Still, Bow felt deprived of her childhood; "As a kid I took care of my mother, she didn't take care of me".

 Sarah worsened gradually, and when she realized her daughter was set for a movie career, Bow's mother told her she "would be much better off dead".
 One night in February 1922, Bow awoke to a butcher knife held against her throat by her mother.
 Clara was able to fend off the attack, and locked her mother in her room.
-In the morning, Bow's mother had no recollection of the episode, and later she was committed to a "sanatarium" by Robert Bow.
+In the morning, Bow's mother had no recollection of the episode.
+Later, she was committed to a sanitarium by Robert Bow.

 Clara spoke about the incident later:

 According to Bow's biographer, David Stenn, Bow was raped by her father at age sixteen while her mother was institutionalized.
 On January 5, 1923, Sarah died at the age of 43 from her epilepsy.
 When relatives gathered for the funeral, Bow was so upset that she "went crazy" and tried to jump into the grave to be with her, shouting that they were "hypocrites" and that they hadn't loved or cared for her mother while she was alive.

 Bow attended P.S.
 111, P.S.
 9, and P.S.
 98. As she grew up, she felt shy among other girls, who teased her for her worn-out clothes and "carrot-top" hair.
 She said about her childhood, "I never had any clothes. ...
 And lots of time didn't have anything to eat.
 We just lived, that's about all.
 Girls shunned me because I was so poorly dressed."